Monrepos (archaeology): Subsistence

 Further research projects relating to subsistence concentrate on the late Ice age and the early Holocene.
-Studies from concentrations at the Mesolithic site of Duvensee were the first to show the significance of vegetation resources (hazelnuts) in the early Holocene subsistence.
+Studies from concentrations at the Mesolithic site of Duvensee were the first to show the significance of vegetation resources such as hazelnuts in the early Holocene subsistence.

 Settlement behaviour

-The investigation and analysis of the evolution of settlement and land use behaviour represent another research focus at MONREPOS.
-Since its inception the systematic analysis of extensively-excavated open-air sites and settlement structures has always been a focus at MONREPOS.
-Current research involves the application of GIS supported geo-statistical approaches that allow for quantitative and verifiable analyses of settlement dynamics.
+The investigation and analysis of the evolution of settlement and land use behaviour represent another research focus at Monrepos.
+Since its inception the systematic analysis of extensively-excavated open-air sites and settlement structures has always been a focus at Monrepos.
+Current research involves the application of GIS-supported geostatistical approaches that allow for quantitative and verifiable analyses of settlement dynamics.